guoqiangqi/guoqiangqi/README.md

 ### Hi, i'm QI(he/his) 👋

-- 🌱 I'm familiar with [DeepLearning](https://en.wikipedia.org/wiki/Deep_learning)(Object Detection) / [AutoML](https://en.wikipedia.org/wiki/Automated_machine_learning)(NAS, Darts) and [Numerical Optimization]().
+- 🌱 I'm familiar with [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning)(Object Detection) / [AutoML](https://en.wikipedia.org/wiki/Automated_machine_learning)(NAS, Darts) and [Numerical Optimization]().

 - 🔭 I'm currently working on contributing to [Eigen](https://gitlab.com/libeigen/eigen), which is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms, also is used in [Tensorflow](https://github.com/tensorflow/tensorflow).

-- ✨ Also, i'm wroking on contrubuting to [Numba](https://github.com/numba/numba), which is a JIT compiler that translates a subset of Python and NumPy code into fast machine code for scientific computing.
+- ✨ Also, i'm wroking on contributing to [Numba](https://github.com/numba/numba), which is a JIT compiler that translates a subset of Python and NumPy code into fast machine code for scientific computing.

+- ⚡ I own the [PFLD](https://github.com/guoqiangqi/PFLD) which is an open source implementation based on Tensorflow for [Face Landmark Detection](https://github.com/guoqiangqi/PFLD).

 <a href="https://github.com/guoqiangqi">
   <img align="center" alt="GitHub Stats" src="https://github-readme-stats.vercel.app/api?theme=radical&username=guoqiangqi&show_icons=true&include_all_commits=true" />